Sley530/CS-1101-UoPeople/README.md

 # CS-1101-UoPeople

-This is the Programming Fundamental course at University of the People Where we are learning the basic of computer programming Also we are learning basics of Python programming language.
+This repository contains all the projects I have done in the Programming Fundamental course at University of the People Where we are learning the basic of computer programming Also we are learning basics of Python programming language.
 This repository will contain all the given Programming Assignment